 Fine Early Map of Australia with Dutch Discoveries and Innovative Geographic Theories—Scarce Dutch Edition!

-Nice Dutch-printed example of Bellin's map of Australia, which featured in the Abbe Prevost’s massive voyage collection, Histoire générale des voyages.
+Nice Dutch-printed example of Bellin's map of Australia, which featured in the Abbe Prevost’s massive voyage collection, the Histoire générale des voyages.
 The map shows the latest information available about New Holland, as well as puts forth several theories about the still unknown coasts.
 It is one of the earliest collectable maps of Australia to not include the Asian continent or the rest of the world.

 This Dutch edition, published in 1758, is scarcer than its French counterpart, published in 1753.
 The original was produced by Jacques Nicolas Bellin, the inaugural Ingénieur de la Marine of the Depot des cartes et plans de la Marine (the French Hydrographic Office).
 The map was augmented with several Dutch translations and a new title at the bottom by the engraver Jakob van der Schley, who operated out of Amsterdam.